 Finally, you made it here.
 What the heck took you so long?
 Okay.
 I know.
 I am not exactly a household name—am I?
-But, who am I then—this writer that is lacking of household luster?
 Who is the man behind this site and stories it proffers to weave and schlep?

 I am Matt De Reno, a sci-fi fiction writer.
 This site, Scratch Writing, is my authorial platform and a publishing platform should I choose to go Indie all the way.
 It might also be a friendly beacon to alien races far beyond our current state of communications technology too-but I can’t prove that.
 I can prove that you will find information about my science fiction series, The Midas Protocol, right here, on these web pages.

 The Midas Protocol is science-fiction, but it is character driven sci-fi, which is what I love to write.
-Characters, I have always believed, make the great story.
-The big work of my craft and penmanship is the currently unpublished, nascent, ready to storm the world, The Midas Protocol Book Series.
+Characters, I have always believed, make a great story.
 Book 1 of the Midas Protocol is in final revision and in need of a publishing solution.

 The story has its beginning in the mind of an eight-year-old child who grew up in the suburbs of Pittsburgh.
 Yes, that would be me—my younger version.
 That eight-year-old is now 41-light years away, and if aliens are watching us from that cosmic distance they will be seeing a kid with big dreams coming right back at them.

-Some years later, I would fall in love with books and The Count of Monte Cristo, the unforgettable tale of swashbuckling, cunning, romance, and adventure by the master Alexandre Dumas, left a mark on me like a swiping sword.
+Some years later, I would fall in love with books.
+In particular, The Count of Monte Cristo, the unforgettable tale of swashbuckling, cunning, romance, and adventure by the master Alexandre Dumas, left a mark on me like a swiping sword.
 This book certainly inspired the general plot structure of the Midas Protocol Epic.
 But, alas, The Midas Protocol evolved, and I put my own spin on it.

 That child is now 40-light years removed from me today, but I think he got the message.
 I am committed to writing.

-The Midas Protocol started out as pure thriller, but I was inspired by how bad The Twilight vampire movies were and figured what the heck, let’s add some vampires to my story.
-However, my vampire, Mortimer Vanterpool, soon morphed into an alien, that exhibits vampire-like behavior, but is still an alien, an Anunnaki alien to be precise.
+As a historical footnote, The Midas Protocol started out as pure thriller, but I was inspired by how bad The Twilight vampire movies were and figured what the heck, let’s add some vampires to my story.
+But, my vampire, Mortimer Vanterpool, soon morphed into an alien, that exhibits vampire-like behavior, but is still an alien, an Anunnaki alien to be precise.

 One long day into the future when we are condensed into a black hole, I hope you get squished infinitesimally small between the words of the stories that you read from me and can find solace in this great big scary and beautiful Universe in which we live—and remember it is all an adventure—one big giant thriller adventure—and that your name in this Universe could be but a designer label on the undulating denim backside of a model who lives in a different part and time of our Universe—but one where story captures the imagination of the child that forever live inside us.